 Falls in Bathroom Can Be Prevented

-Nursing Homes and Other Care Facilities can Reduce Falls in the Bathroom and Bedroom
+Reduce Number of Falls in the Bathroom and Bedroom

 Nursing homes can reduce the risk to their residents from falls, by making sure that: